Analyzing Ecosphere Technologies (ESPH) & Dover (DOV)

-Ecosphere Technologies (OTCMKTS:ESPH) and Dover (NYSE:DOV) are both industrial products companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, profitability, institutional ownership, dividends, earnings, analyst recommendations and valuation.
+Ecosphere Technologies (OTCMKTS:ESPH) and Dover (NYSE:DOV) are both industrial products companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, profitability, valuation, risk, institutional ownership, earnings and analyst recommendations.

+0.0% of Ecosphere Technologies shares are held by institutional investors.
+Comparatively, 91.8% of Dover shares are held by institutional investors.
+18.4% of Ecosphere Technologies shares are held by company insiders.
+Comparatively, 2.5% of Dover shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+Dover pays an annual dividend of $1.92 per share and has a dividend yield of 2.3%.
+Ecosphere Technologies does not pay a dividend.
+Dover pays out 47.6% of its earnings in the form of a dividend.
+Dover has raised its dividend for 62 consecutive years.

 Profitability